In his, Ode To Autumn, John Keats called this a…

 If you have things on or over the lawn you can deprive your grass of the, now decreasing light that it so needs and the air that it needs to convert that light into energy.

-Things on the lawn can also lead to, to much moisture in the lawn, which can rot and disease.
+Things on the lawn can also lead to, too much moisture in the lawn, which can rot and disease.

 If areas of your lawn are rather compacted, perhaps where you have walked on it a lot, you might like to spike your lawn with a fork or a proper aeration machine.
-This will help with drainage and lets your grass’s roots to breathe.
+This will help with drainage and lets your grasses roots breathe.

 What about that faithful mower?